andrajan/AccretionDiskAnalysis/README.md

 ## Set Up

 1. Use environment files to download appropriate conda environment for your system.
-Alternatively use the requirements.txt file and make sure you have gfortran installed (caution more setup may be required for Debian).
+Make sure you have gfortran installed. requirements.txt is also provided for the python packages.
 2. First we compile edense.f90.
 To do this enter the following

           f2py -m edense -c edense.f90